ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 `raycluster-example-head-svc`.
 Kubernetes networking (`kube-dns`) then allows us to address the Ray head's services using the name `raycluster-example-head-svc`.
-For example, the Ray Client server can be accessed from a pod in the same Kubernetes Namespace using
+For example, the Ray Client server can be accessed from a pod in the same Kubernetes namespace using
 ```python
 ray.init("ray://raycluster-example-head-svc:10001")
 ```
-The Ray Client server can be accessed from a pod in another Namespace using
+The Ray Client server can be accessed from a pod in another namespace using
 ```python
 ray.init("ray://raycluster-example-head-svc.default.svc.cluster.local:10001")
 ```
-(This assumes the Ray cluster was deployed into the default Kuberentes Namespace.
+(This assumes the Ray cluster was deployed into the default Kuberentes namespace.
-If the Ray cluster is deployed in a non-default Namespace, use that Namespace in place of `default`.)
+If the Ray cluster is deployed in a non-default namespace, use that namespace in place of `default`.)
 Ray Client and other services can be exposed outside the Kubernetes cluster using port-forwarding or an ingress.
 See {ref}`this guide <kuberay-networking>` for more details.